C++ and CMake

 cmake --build build --target clean

-cmake --build is preferred over calling make/ninja directly — it works regardless of which generator was selected at configure time.
+• cmake --build preferred over calling make/ninja directly — works regardless of generator.

 8. Install and Export

-To make a library findable via find_package from another project, install the target and generate a config file.
+• To make a lib findable via find_package from another project — install target and generate config file.

 install(TARGETS net